Sankalpam (1957 film): Plot

-The film begins with Raghu, a burglar of which her mother Mangamma is unbeknownst while ailing, performing his nuptial with her brother Gopaiah's daughter Lakshmi.
+The film begins with Raghu, a burglar of which his mother Mangamma is unbeknownst while ailing, performing his nuptial with her brother Gopaiah's daughter Lakshmi.
 Despite the refusal of his Gopaiah's son, Papaiah, he aspires to knit Lakshmi with a wealthy callow, Shankaram.
 Soon after, Raghu gets apprehended, which leads to Gopaiah's death.
 Following, Lakshmi turns dead weight to Papaiah when generous Shankaram tends to her as a sibling.
 Time passes, Raghu frees, mingles with a felonious Kondalu, and is snared by his sister Maya.
 With a play, Shankaram retrieves & rectifies him, which starts a new life with Lakshmi, and a baby boy, Gopi, is born to them.
 Parallelly, Shankaram falls for Suguna, the daughter of his maternal aunt Durgamma.
 However, Raghu cannot leave his dark path, which ends his 6-year jail, and Lakshmi becomes a victim of society and quits.
 Eventually, Papaiah crafty distrains Shakaram's wealth aside from being looted by Kondalu when he goes insane and wanders.
 Years roll by, Raghu acquits, meets Lakshmi, and oaths to keep his identity private from Gopi until he reforms.
 Plus, Shankaram also joins them.
 Next, Raghu protects a bank agent from muggers who appoint him as a security guard when Lakshmi tells Gopi the actuality.
 Being conscious of his father's true self, Gopi flees, and the laundryman shelters him.
 Destiny makes him deliver ironed clothes to Kondalu's residence when Maya endears him.
 Now, Kondalu schemes a bank robbery when Raghu bars him and hides the treasure, which blackguards seize.
 Fortunately, Gopi spots it, notifying the Police, and they imprison the gang when Maya sacrifices her life to guard Gopi.
 Meanwhile, recouped Papaiah also backs.
 Finally, the movie ends on a happy note with the reunion of the entire family.